Description

 Such Stuff As Dreams Are Made On

-By Alan Howardz0
+By Alan Howard

 William Shakespeare’s final play, The Tempest, is filled with magic, and yet it has never been staged to take advantage of the theatrical conjuror’s craft — until now, with a new production conceived and co-directed by Teller.